 PATH established a partnership between the State, three counties, four cities and several interest groups in 1998 for the purpose of building a trail between Atlanta and the Alabama state line on the abandoned Seaboard Coastline Railroad owned by the Georgia Department of Transportation (GDOT).
 The GDOT graciously agreed to have the trail on the right-of-way originally purchased for future commuter rail.

 PATH established a steering committee for this trail that introduced the name “Silver Comet Trail” and chose the logo.
-Again under the leadership of Mr. Kennedy and the Board, PATH raised $3.65 million to match over $5 million from public sources.
+Again under the leadership of Mr. Kennedy and the PATH Board, chaired by Bill Fowler.
+PATH raised $3.65 million to match over $5 million from public sources.
 The Silver Comet Trail was the centerpiece of this campaign.
 By the end of this campaign, 35 miles of the Comet were built and open to the public.